simeoncloud/docs/reporting.md

 ### Why does this dataset not have some of the functions I'm used to in other Power BI datasets?
 We are using a [direct query dataset](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-use-directquery#benefits-of-using-directquery), which has many benefits including speed and ease of management, but it does come with some limitations.
 The biggest limitation is the inability to transform the data or to create certain calculated fields.
 If you find that you need additional data points to build a report, please contact us and we will do what we can to help.

+### I don't have a Power BI Pro license, can I still see the workspace?
+Accessing a shared Power BI workspace requires at least a Power BI Pro license.
+If you are unsure that you want to signup, Power BI does offer a number of trial options.
+Also, keep in mind, a Power BI Pro license is incuded in the **Office E5 license**.

 # Daily Summary Email
 Sends a daily digest of all changes made to your tenants, providing you an easy way to monitor your tenants.